-Well holy shit.
+Well, holy moly.
 I didn't check my emails as early as I normally would have this morning however when I did I was as excited as a teenage girl at a Bieber concert.

 I love these guys and got to spend a few days with them in their old office, hanging out, drinking, tours, and just getting to know the men behind one of the biggest success of ecommerce.
 This is their story so far, it's certainly nowhere near what they will achieve with the drive and determination these guys have.